pdf-raku/HTML-Canvas-To-PDF-raku/README.md

 [![Actions Status](https://github.com/pdf-raku/HTML-Canvas-To-PDF-raku/workflows/test/badge.svg)](https://github.com/pdf-raku/HTML-Canvas-To-PDF-raku/actions)

-This is a PDF rendering back-end for the HTML::Canvas module.
+This is a Raku PDF rendering back-end for the HTML::Canvas module.

 - A canvas may be rendered to either a page, or an XObject form, using a PDF::Content graphics object